Heroes of Tomorrow Fitness Center

 by StewSmith

-Here is an email I receive quite often from young teenagers who know they want to serve their country, but are curious how to start preparing themselves for the military training - especially SEAL and other Special Ops programs.
+Here is an email I receive quite often from young teenagers (as well as from concerned parents) who want to serve their country, but are curious how to start preparing themselves for the military training - especially SEAL and other Special Ops programs.
+With SEALs in the media doing spectacular operations, movies, TV, books, and video games, the number of kids wanting to do this has sky-rocketed.
+Here is a typical email I get from teens these days:

 Hi Stew,